Y4ser15/DS_Bootcamp_FinalProject/README.md

 ### Group Members:
-- Yasser AlOmar
+- Yasser AlOmar ( back-end )
-- Khalid Alghamdy
+- Khalid Alghamdy ( nlp modeling )
-- Meshari Alqahtani
+- Meshari Alqahtani ( front-end )
-- Razan Altamimi
+- Razan Altamimi ( web scrabing )

 ### Objectives:
 We aim to create a model that can detect if a person is depressed or not based on their text patterns on social media.
 ### Dataset Description:
-- Number of rows: 348k
+- Number of rows: 230k
 - Number of columns: 2
 - Columns Description (meaning): Text(Pulled from reddit) and class (Suicide or not)
 - Number of Missing values: 0